The Chern-Gauss-Bonnet formula for singular non-compact four-dimensional manifolds: Introduction

 where

 and

 \end{thm}

-\begin{rem} In the case of smooth metrics satisfying \eqref{eq.118} and the condition of positive scalar curvature at each end, Wang obtained interesting isoperimetric inequalities, see \cite{W1,W2}.
+\begin{rem} In the case of \emph{smooth} metrics satisfying \eqref{eq.118} and the condition of positive scalar curvature at each end, Theorem \ref{thm.manifold} reduces to the results of Chang-Qing-Yang \cite{CQY1,CQY2}.
+Moreover, under these assumptions, Wang obtained interesting isoperimetric inequalities, see \cite{W1,W2}.
 It would be interesting to try to adopt her results to our situation of manifolds with singularities. \end{rem}

 The paper is organised as follows.
 In the Sections \ref{sect.symm}--\ref{sect.general}, we prove the Theorems \ref{thm.R4} and \ref{thm.ratios} in three steps as follows.
 First, note that for a conformal metric $g=e^{2w}\abs{dx}^2$ on $\RR^4\setminus\{0\}$, the definition of the Paneitz operator \eqref{eq.P} together with the Paneitz equation \eqref{eq.Paneitz1} imply